wp-plugins/wp-symposium/readme.txt

 Note: The Core WP Symposium plugin from WordPress.org is free (that includes profile, activity, forum, mail, member directory and widgets) - additional "Bronze" WP Symposium features can be purchased.
 They are included in the download so you can try them out on your site, and also at the request of existing users so that all get updated together.

-Find out more, and try it out on our own social network at www.wpsymposium.com.

 *Three steps to create a Social Network website*

 1. Download WordPress